-8. These Regulations apply to all persons who are service providers within the meaning of Schedule 2.
+8. These Regulations apply to all service providers.

-Application of Regulations and Code outside Anguilla
+Application of Regulations and Codes outside Anguilla

-- 9. (1) Subject to subsections (2), (3) and (4), a financial business that has a branch located in a foreign country or has a subsidiary incorporated in a foreign country shall, to the extent that the laws of the foreign country permit- - (a) comply with these Regulations and the Code in respect of any business carried on through the branch; and - (b) ensure that these Regulations and the Code are complied with by the subsidiary with respect to any business that it carries on. - (2) A financial business shall have particular regard to ensure that subsection (1) is complied with where the foreign country in which its branch or subsidiary is situated does not apply, or insufficiently applies, the FATF Recommendations.
+- 9. (1) Subject to subsections (2), (3) and (4), a financial business that has a branch located in a foreign country or has a subsidiary incorporated in a foreign country shall, to the extent that the laws of the foreign country permit- - (a) comply with these Regulations and the applicable Codes in respect of any business carried on through the branch; and

+(b) ensure that these Regulations and the applicable Codes are complied with by the subsidiary with respect to any business that it carries on.

-- (3) If the foreign country in which a branch or subsidiary of a financial business is situated has more stringent standards with respect to the prevention of money laundering and terrorist financing than are provided for in these Regulations and the Code, the financial business shall ensure that the more stringent requirements are complied with by its branch or subsidiary. - (4) Where the laws of a foreign country do not permit a branch or subsidiary of a financial business to comply with subsection (1), the financial business shall- - (a) notify the Commission in writing; and - (b) to the extent that the laws of the foreign country permit, apply alternative measures to ensure compliance with the FATF 40 and to deal effectively with the risk of money laundering and terrorist financing.
+- (2) A financial business shall have particular regard to ensure that subsection (1) is complied with where the foreign country in which its branch or subsidiary is situated does not apply, or insufficiently applies, the FATF Recommendations. - (3) If the foreign country in which a branch or subsidiary of a financial business is situated has more stringent standards with respect to the prevention of money laundering and terrorist financing than are provided for in these Regulations and the applicable Codes, the financial business shall ensure that the more stringent requirements are complied with by its branch or subsidiary.

+- (4) Where the laws of a foreign country do not permit a branch or subsidiary of a financial business to comply with subsection (1), the financial business shall- - (a) notify the Commission in writing; and - (b) to the extent that the laws of the foreign country permit, apply alternative measures to ensure compliance with the FATF Recommendations and to deal effectively with the risk of money laundering and terrorist financing.